microsoft/pyright/docs/mypy-comparison.md

 Mypy served as a reference implementation of [PEP 484](https://www.python.org/dev/peps/pep-0484/), which defines standard behaviors for Python static typing.
 Although PEP 484 spells out many type checking behaviors, it intentionally leaves many other behaviors undefined.
 This approach has allowed different type checkers to innovate and differentiate.

+Pyright generally adheres to the official [Python typing specification](https://typing.readthedocs.io/en/latest/spec/index.html), which incorporates and builds upon PEP 484 and other typing-related PEPs.
+The typing spec is accompanied by an ever-expanding suite of conformance tests.
+For the latest conformance test results for pyright, mypy and other type checkers, refer to [this page](https://htmlpreview.github.io/?https://github.com/python/typing/blob/main/conformance/results/results.html).

-Pyright generally adheres to the type checking behaviors spelled out in PEP 484 and follow-on typing PEPs (526, 544, 586, 589, etc.).
-For behaviors that are not explicitly spelled out in these standards, pyright generally tries to adhere to mypy’s behavior unless there is a compelling justification for deviating.
+For behaviors that are not explicitly spelled out in the typing spec, pyright generally tries to adhere to mypy’s behavior unless there is a compelling justification for deviating.
 This document discusses these differences and provides the reasoning behind each design choice.

 ### Design Goals